DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Cinder and Lake in the AU go this way, as they realize they share having gone through many of the events that marked their lives with their Trainer, they just happen to see it differently.
 Somewhat lampshaded when they remember their challenges of Whitney.

 Tagg and Herbert start being more friendly towards one another as they travel through Ransei with Ammy.
+Unfortunately undone in the Orre arc.

 Fisher Kingdom: Type 2.
 The two PMD universes will turn any human who enters them into a Pokémon of some kind.

 Five-Man Band: In the beginning it worked like this, but after the group got a lot more members it became closer to The Team.
+The breakdown pre-Oblivia worked like this:

 Fixed Relative Strength: While as a whole the group is made up of powerful trainers, with even the weaker members often having at least one league under their belt, some are indeed just leagues ahead of others.